 Of course, Vegas isn’t Vegas without a trip to the strip.
 Your leashed dog is welcome to stroll the strip with you, and if you’re looking for a place to stay, check out the Caesars’ Palace DogStay program.

-If you’re a dog person in Atlanta, you know all about Piedmont Park, a beautiful 3-acre dog park that hosts an annual 5k run and “Doggie Splash.”
+If you’re a dog person in Atlanta, you know all about Piedmont Park, a beautiful 3-acre dog park that hosts an annual 5k run and “Doggie Splash”, that’s also ideal for casual dog walks on any beautiful day.
 Out-of-towners might want to schedule their visits around another hometown favorite, the Atlanta Braves, who host an annual “Bark in the Park” ballgame for well-behaved dogs and their people.

 Visit Atlanta Magazine for more ideas for things to do in HOTlanta with your dog!